 Identify your anger triggers and physical and/or emotional anger symptoms

 Work on becoming aware of the physical and emotional symptoms of anger that you experience when you feel yourself becoming angry.
-For example, perhaps you clench your jaw, your palms start sweating, your heartrate increases, or you feel flushed in the face.
-(For more information on the physical and emotional symptoms of anger, please read our article ‘How To Tell If Your Anger Is Normal: Signs You Are Having Trouble Managing Your Anger’).
+For example, perhaps you clench your jaw, your palms start sweating, your heart rate increases, or you feel flushed in the face.

 It can help to keep a notepad or diary handy whereby you make some brief notes each time you feel the onset of anger as to (i) what specifically triggered your anger, and (ii) your symptoms (i.e. warning signs).
-By identifying what triggers your anger and how your body and mind respond, you may give yourself the opportunity to deal with your anger, and save it from spiralling into an angry outburst.
+By identifying what triggers your anger and how you respond, you may give yourself the opportunity to deal with your anger, and save it from spiralling into an angry outburst.

 Take a moment to process your thoughts before you speak and focus your energy on solutions to the problem, rather than the problem itself